 The Govinda Dasu South Indian Capsicum Koora Ingredients for Govinda Dasu’s South India Capsicum Koora

 4 Capsicum Peppers 5 potatoes (Aloo), which are Govinda Dasu’s favorite.
 2 teaspoons Cumin Seeds (Jeera) 2 teaspoons Mustard Seeds (Avalu) Pinch of Asafetida Powder (Hing, Inguva) Pinch of Turmeric (Pasupu) Pinch of Red Chili Powder (Laal Mirch) 1 teaspoon Salt (Uppu) 2 tablespoons Peanut / Sunflower / Sesame Oil 1.
-Clean and peel the Broccoli, Aloo, and Ginger
+Clean and peel the Capsicum, Aloo, and Ginger

 2. Prepare the Pan

 Switch on the heat at medium high, add a couple of spoons of oil, and spread it around the pan. ( 1:50) Add 2-3 spoons of cumin seeds, Jeera ( 2:12) Then, add 2-3 spoons of mustard seeds, Sarson ( 2:30) Wait for the mustard seeds to splutter.
 Once they splutter, add a dash of hing – 5 shakes ( 2:58) 3.
 Fry the Potatoes, Govinda Dasu’s favorite